Charles Sawyer (sportsman): Cricket

-Charles Sawyer was born in Rusholme, Greater Manchester, and he died aged 65 in Ormskirk, Lancashire.

-County honours

-He appeared in two first-class matches in 1884 as a right-handed batsman, scoring 21 runs with a highest score of 11*.
+He appeared in two first-class matches with Lancashire County Cricket Club in 1884 as a right-handed batsman, scoring 21 runs with a highest score of 11*.

 Rugby

-International honours

 Charles Sawyer won caps for England while at Broughton RUFC in the 1879–80 Home Nations rugby union matches against Scotland, and scored a try in the 1880–81 Home Nations rugby union matches against Ireland.

-In the early years of rugby football the goal was to score goals, and a try had zero value, but it provided the opportunity to try at goal, and convert the try to a goal with an unopposed kick at the goal posts.
-The point values of both the try and goal have varied over time, and in the early years footballers could "score" a try, without scoring any points.